Car Batteries in Kettering - Headlands Garage

 You must be very careful when handling a car battery, as they are heavy and contain sulphuric acid, which is highly corrosive and must not come in contact with your skin or eyes.

 If you look at any battery, you will notice that it has two terminals.
 One terminal is positive, marked with a plus sign (+), while the other is marked with a negative or minus sign (-).
-Unlike a torch battery that has a positive and negative terminal located at each end, car battery shave two heavy duty lead posts that are both situated on the top of the battery casing.
+Unlike a torch battery that has a positive and negative terminal located at each end, car batteries have two heavy-duty lead posts that are both situated on the top of the battery casing.